 Spotted lanternfly adult at rest on a branch.
 Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org.

 Collected spotted lanternfly adult with wings spread.
+The yellow sides of the abdomen are visible because this is a mated female, full of eggs.
 Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org.